-Rediscover the forgotten story of how President Lincoln welcomed African Americans to his White House in America’s most divided and war-torn era.
+Rediscover the forgotten story of how President Lincoln welcomed African Americans to his White House during America’s most divided and war-torn era.

 Jonathan W. White is associate professor of American Studies at Christopher Newport University.
 He is the author of ten books and over 100 articles, essays, and reviews on Lincoln and the Civil War.
 His writing has appeared in Smithsonian, Time, the New York Times, and the Washington Post.
 He lives in Newport News, Virginia.